 Presented below is our historical financial data for the periods and as of the dates indicated.
-The historical financial data for the years ended December 31, 2018, 2017 and 2016 and the balance sheet data as of December 31, 2018 and 2017 are derived from our audited consolidated financial statements included elsewhere in this Annual Report.
-The historical financial data for the years ended December 31, 2015 and 2014 and the balance sheet data as of December 31, 2016, 2015 and 2014 and the balance sheet data as of December 31, 2016, 2015 and 2014 are derived from our previously filed audited financial statements, which are not included in this Annual Report on Form 10-K.
+The historical financial data for the years ended December 31, 2019, 2018 and 2017 and the balance sheet data as of December 31, 2019 and 2018 are derived from our audited consolidated financial statements included elsewhere in this Annual Report.
+The historical financial data for the years ended December 31, 2016 and 2015 and the balance sheet data as of December 31, 2017, 2016 and 2015 are derived from our previously filed audited financial statements, which are not included in this Annual Report on Form 10-K.